 In the ABSENCE of any court orders in respect of a child, a parent generally has legal responsibility for the child.

-Where a court order EXISTS, the order may transfer some or all legal responsibility from the natural/adoptive parent, and place it with another party for a period of time.
+Where a court order EXISTS, the order may transfer some or all legal responsibility for a child from the natural/adoptive parent and place it with another party for a period of time.
 The identity of that party depends on the circumstances of the case and which state/territory legislation applies.
-Where a court order exists, verification of who has legal responsibility (and actual care - see discussion below) may be obtained by contacting the relevant welfare authority.
+Where a court order exists, verification of who has legal responsibility (and actual care - see 'Determining care arrangements of the dependent child') may be obtained by contacting the relevant welfare authority.

 The circumstances relating to each case should be fully established, however commonly: